frlgrd/AnimatedEditText/README.md

 ```
 app:editTextInputType="text|name|email|password|nonKeyboard|number|phone"
 ```
 > Apply an input type on the internal editText.
 Default value is `text`.
-Note : `nonKeyboard` allows you override input method like date picker instead of soft keyboard.
+Note : `nonKeyboard` allows you to override input method like show a date picker instead of soft keyboard.

 License
 -----